Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 <img src = "assets/4.1.lat_flat.png">

 ### Step 2 - Exploring an Array Function
-Before we extract the requested Dietary data, please kick off the next query which highlights one of the Snowflake Array Functions available, which will explore the `ingredients` column for any `menu_item_name` that includes Lettuce by leveraging [ARRAY_CONTAINS](https://docs.snowflake.com/en/sql-reference/functions/array_contains).
+Before we extract the requested Dietary data, please kick off the next query which highlights a Snowflake Array Functions, which will explore the `ingredients` column for any `menu_item_name` that includes Lettuce by leveraging [ARRAY_CONTAINS](https://docs.snowflake.com/en/sql-reference/functions/array_contains).

 ```
 SELECT